eagles-project/skywalker/docs/input.md

 `planetary_boundary_layer_height`, `height`, and `xi_nh3`.
 The first two parameters assume more than one value, and the rest assume only a single value.

+Note the parameter `current_gas_mix_ratios`.
+This is an example of a parameter that constists of an array of an array.
+For some parameters there are multiple values for a single ensemble.
+This array of arrays syntax covers this case.
+For the `current_gas_mix_ratios`, an array of two values will be available for each ensemble created.
+For lattice and enumeration purposes it is treated as a one (abet array valued) value the same as `planetary_boundary_layer_height`.

 ### Lists of Parameter Values and Uniform Spacing

 There are a few ways to specify multiple values for a parameter.
 The simplest